 “Does a bear shit in the woods?”

 “Y’all knows what I mean.”

-“Y’all can stop with the y’alls.
+“Y’all can stop with all the y’alls.
 We know yer from Miami.
-We all know that’s not the South.”
+And that’s not the South.”

 “Good thing yer married.
 I’d be mighty tempted to fall fer y’all.”

 “There ya go again, bein’ what ya ain’t.”